10 Best Herbal Teas For Sunburn

 Herbal teas can be a soothing and natural remedy for sunburn due to their anti-inflammatory and cooling properties.

-Chamomile, calendula, and green tea are particularly effective, as they contain compounds that help reduce redness and irritation.
-To use, simply steep the herbs in hot water and apply the cooled liquid to the affected skin using a clean cloth.
-This method provides a gentle, non-irritating way to ease discomfort and promote healing.
+Chamomile, calendula, and mint are commonly used herbs that help reduce redness and irritation.
+To prepare a sunburn relief tea, steep a few tea bags in warm water and apply the cooled liquid to the affected skin.
+This method provides a gentle, chemical-free way to ease discomfort and promote healing.

-While herbal teas should not replace medical treatment for severe sunburn, they can offer relief and support the skin’s natural recovery process.
+While herbal teas can offer relief, they should not replace medical treatment for severe sunburns.

 FREE Herb Drying Checklist